granthooks/Carrier/memory-bank/projectbrief.md

 # Project Brief: Carrier

 ## Overview
-Carrier is a Python-based framework for creating autonomous AI Agents that can perform tasks and accomplish goals independently.
-The project focuses on developing a runtime loop system inspired by the ElizaOS architecture, but implemented in Python rather than Node.js.
+Carrier is a Python-based framework, built upon the OpenAI Agent SDK, for creating autonomous AI Agents that can perform tasks and accomplish goals independently.
+The project focuses on developing a runtime loop system inspired by the ElizaOS architecture, but implemented in Python rather than Node.js, leveraging the foundation provided by the OpenAI SDK.

 ## Project Scope
 Carrier aims to provide a robust framework for AI Agents with the following capabilities:
 - Individual agent personalities and characteristics
-- Tool integration for performing various tasks
+- Tool integration for performing various tasks, including support for the Model Context Protocol (MCP)
 - Memory systems for context retention
 - Runtime loop for processing and responding to messages
 - Client integrations for receiving input from different sources